 |Administrator with all privileges||

-This type of administrator has access to all modules except the Administrators and Admin account tabs in the Administrators module.
+This type of administrator has access to all modules except those in which super-administrator access (admin account) is required.

 |Administrator for temporary accounts||This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).|